David McGoldrick: Loan to Port Vale

-However his first team opportunities remained limited at Southampton, and so in August 2007 he joined Martin Foyle's Port Vale on loan until January 2008.
-He went on to score twice in eighteen games for the "Valiants" in 2007–08, though was unable to save them from relegation.
-Back at Southampton he found himself behind Stern John, Marek Saganowski and Bradley Wright-Phillips in the pecking order, and therefore considered quitting the club.
+However, his first-team opportunities remained limited at Southampton, and so in August 2007, he joined Martin Foyle's Port Vale on loan until January 2008.
+He went on to score twice in 18 games for the "Valiants" in 2007–08, though was unable to save them from relegation.
+Back at Southampton, he found himself behind Stern John, Marek Saganowski and Bradley Wright-Phillips in the pecking order and therefore considered quitting the club.

 Return to Southampton

 McGoldrick rarely featured under George Burley or Nigel Pearson, but managed to force his way into the first-team regularly under youth-focused Dutch managers Jan Poortvliet and Mark Wotte.
 After an impressive pre-season, which included two goals against Premier League side West Ham United, McGoldrick scored his first league goal for the "Saints" in a 2–1 defeat to Cardiff City on 9 August 2008.
 This was followed three days later by another two goals in a League Cup victory over Exeter City.

 After four goals in four games at the start of the 2008–09 campaign, he signed a new three–year contract with Southampton in September.
-An ever-present throughout the season, he scored fourteen goals in fifty appearances to finish as the club's top-scroer.
-However Southampton were relegated and faced a financial crisis; which meant that McGoldrick was expected to move away from St Mary's.
+An ever-present throughout the season, he scored 14 goals in fifty appearances to finish as the club's top-scorer.
+However, Southampton were relegated and faced a financial crisis; which meant that McGoldrick was expected to move away from St Mary's.

 Nottingham Forest

 In June 2009, he joined Nottingham Forest for a fee of £1 million, signing a four-year contract.
 He faced competition from numerous other strikers at his new club.
 McGoldrick made his Forest debut against Reading at the Madejski Stadium on 8 August.
-He scored his first goal for Forest away at Queens Park Rangers two weeks later.
-However, he endured a disappointing 2009–10, scoring just three league goals in eighteen starts and seventeen substitute appearances.
+Two weeks later, he scored his first goal for Forest away at Queens Park Rangers.
+However, he endured a disappointing 2009–10, scoring just three league goals in 18 starts and 17 substitute appearances.

 After undergoing a shoulder operation in the 2010–11 pre-season, he was out of action until late September.
 He recovered to post six goals that season, and also pushed Forest back into the play-off picture when he came off the bench to score twice past Burnley on 12 April.
 However, he could not prevent his team from exiting the play-offs at the semi-final stage, after a 3–1 loss to eventual play-off winners Swansea City.